LaTeX and Accessibility

 - PDF, Tagging and Accessibility

-Some other academic institutions have proposed various work arounds:
+Some other academic institutions have proposed various workarounds:

 - Queens University Belfast: Accessibility, LaTeX and Me